 Before mounting the telephone, check the cable routing and requirements.
-If glands are required, fit them to the rear enclosure as follows:
+If glands are required, fit them to the case as follows:

-- 1. One or two glands may be used for example one for the antenna cable and the other for power.
-If only one gland is used, ensure the supplied blanking plug is left in place to seal the unused hole. - 2.
-Note that 2 plastic glands are supplied, but it is the installer's responsibility to select the correct type of gland for the application and cables used.
-The gland entries (and the supplied glands) are M20. - Select the appropriate sized gland: Use the smaller gland for cables diameters 4 - 7mm.
-Use the larger gland for cable diameters 8 - 13mm. - 4.
-From the outside of the case, insert the selected gland into the cable entry hole, fit the lock nut inside the enclosure and tighten, so that its sealing washer is compressed against the outer surface of the enclosure as shown:
+Usually both glands are used - one for the antenna cable and the other for power.
+If only one gland is to be used, remove the RED blanking plug leaving the other (usually BLACK) in place.

+- 2. Note that 2 plastic glands are supplied, but it is the installer's responsibility to select the correct type of gland for the application and cables used.
+The gland entries (and the supplied glands) are M20.

+- Select the appropriate sized gland:

+Use the smaller gland for cables

+diameters 4 7mm.

+Use the larger gland for cable

+diameters 8 13mm.

+- From the outside of the case, insert the selected gland into the threaded cable entry hole and tighten, so that its sealing washer is compressed against the enclosure surface.